PANAMA´S FOLKLORE AND ITS PACIFIC OCEAN

 Overnight at CUBITÁ BOUTIQUE HOTEL & RESORT

 After the tour you will be taken to Playa Venao for the next two nights.
 Playa Venado - that is the official name, but all locals & foreigner just simply call it Playa Venao, is shaped by a crescent moon bay.
-The center of the beach offers year around surfing making it a very popular destination for local and international surfers.
-The eastern end of the four kilometer long of beach is nestled behind El Morro, a beautiful piece of jungle covered rock that is an island at high tide and is attached to the mainland by a long stretch of sand during low tide.
-El Morro breaks the Pacific swell to offer tranquil waters and quiet place for strolling or horseback riding.
-Playa Venao's beaches are surrounded by many streams, rolling hills and remnants of a dry tropical forest that extended across the entire peninsula in previous times.
+The center of the beach offers year-round surfing making it a very popular destination for local and international surfers.
+The eastern end of the four-kilometer-long beach is nestled behind El Morro, a beautiful piece of jungle-covered rock that is an island at high tide and is attached to the mainland by a long stretch of sand during low tide.
+El Morro breaks the Pacific swell to offer tranquil waters and a quiet place for strolling or horseback riding.
+Playa Venao's beaches are surrounded by many streams, rolling hills, and remnants of a dry tropical forest that extended across the entire peninsula in previous times.
 The nearby forest is home to many species of animals like howler and spider monkeys, the local deer, iguanas, and gato solos to name a few.
 With no nearby ATMs or cell phone coverage and only a few cabanas and people - most of them surfers – Playa Venao is a great spot to completely let loose, relax and just enjoy the spectacular views of the surrounding rolling hills, the swells of the pacific ocean, long stretches of beaches and laidback beachside atmosphere.
-There is a small convenience store with basic supplies, beach bar & restaurant as well as a few surf hostels and surf shop within walking distance from your hotel resort.
+There is a small convenience store with basic supplies, a beach bar & restaurant as well as a few surf hostels and surf shop within walking distance from your hotel resort.

 Overnight at PLAYA VENAO HOTEL RESORT